shigon255/BRDFusion/README.md

     dynamic_masks/
 ```

-Prepare new Waymo scenes with the original DriveStudio instructions in [docs/Waymo.md](docs/Waymo.md).
+Prepare new Waymo scenes with instructions in [docs/Waymo.md](docs/Waymo.md).
 The commands below accept either padded or unpadded ids; for example, `SCENE=3` resolves to scene `003`.

 <a id="prepare-priors"></a>
 ### 💡 Prepare Priors